 When you first step into the Feminist 101 personality, you’re like, “Get the fuck out of my face, men!”
 I was just sick of it.
 Every movie I saw, everywhere I looked, I saw sexism.
 I had never been looking before.
 And once I had that lens on, I just got more and more rageful…I’m more interested in a feminism that ends discrimination for all people.
 It’s not just about a woman becoming the CEO of a company or something.
 It’s connected to racism and classism and gender issues that go beyond the binary.
 It can’t be pulled apart from those issues.
 There is definite overlap in many people’s lives, so you can’t just be like, “This is my only issue, this one kind of feminism about having more women CEOs or more women in Congress.”
 Even though that’s important.
 It’s more about [the] intersection.

 When the holy princess of music Grimes apologized on her Tumblr earlier this year for having worn a bindi, I saw it as a way for her to reconcile the guilt she felt for doing something ignorant before her feminism had evolved.
-While he’s not exactly a feminist role model, I was really glad to see the rapper A$AP Rocky, in an interview with Alexander Wang in Interview magazine, reconsider homophobic things he’d thought and said while growing up.
+While he’s not exactly a feminist role model, I was really glad to see the rapper A$AP Rocky, tell Alexander Wang in Interview magazine, reconsider homophobic things he’d thought and said growing up.
 Rocky is an awesome example of someone unafraid to continue to educate themselves—and the people they influence—about inequality, to admit their own mistakes and apologize for them.
 When I was younger, I too said and did some pretty shitty things out of a combination of social conditioning and sheer ignorance.
-I grew up in a small, regional town in Australia where calling someone “gay” or “retarded” was par for the course.
+I grew up in a small town in Australia where calling someone “gay” or “retarded” was par for the course.
 As much as I despise these behaviors when I look back on them now, they mark an integral point in my feminist journey.
 They gave me things to move on and learn from, habits to unlearn, and intolerances to overcome.